pdjr-signalk/pdjr-skplugin-devantech/README.md

     otherwise must be specified.
     </p>
     <p>
-    On a private network a default regular expression is computed from the host server IP address which will allow connection from any peer on the private network.
+    On a private network a default regular expression which will allow connection from any peer on the private networkis computed from the host server's IP address.
-    If you need better security than this, then specify your own, more restrictive, regex.
+    If better security is required, then a more restrictive regex must be supplied.
     </p>
   </dd>
   <dt>Status listener port <code>statusListenerPort</code></dt>